Companies spend an immense amount of time and money on recruiting, and often don’t get the results they were looking for.

 Companies realize the value in taking the time to get to know someone and the importance of having all potential candidates go through multiple steps in the interview process before making a decision.
 The only caveat to this is that top talent is off the market very quickly.

 Often, companies will overdo the process and make it longer than it needs to be.

 The Best Candidates Are Off The Market In 10 Days

 The best candidates may already have several offers coming their way, quickly. so if you find a top talent candidate, you should try to move fast.

 You want all-star players on your team, and you need to do whatever it takes to get them.

 The Average Cost Per Hire Is A Whopping $4000

 This is a pretty alarming statistic.

-The opportunities are almost endless.
 Think about the lost revenue from missed business, the lost money from employees who have to do more with less, the money from mistakes made when employees are doing too much to handle, etc.

 This is a constant, arguably unnecessary stress for employers.